Wizkiller96/WizBot/docs/guides/windows-guide.md

 Open PowerShell as described above and run the following commands:

 1. Stop the bot
-  - ⚠️ Make sure you don't have your database, credentials or any other nadekobot folder open in some application, this might prevent some of the steps from executing succesfully
+  - ⚠️ Make sure you don't have your database, credentials or any other wizbot folder open in some application, this might prevent some of the steps from executing succesfully
 2. Navigate to your bot's folder, example:
-    - `cd ~/Desktop/nadekobot`
+    - `cd ~/Desktop/wizbot`
 3. Pull the new version, and make sure you're on the v5 branch
     - *⚠️ the first 3 lines can be omitted if you're already on v5.
 If you're updating from v4, you must run them*
         - `git remote set-branches origin '*'`